Anmatjere

 The community in Anmatjere maintains deep connections to Country, with Aboriginal culture and language central to daily life.
 The Stuart Highway passes through, providing access to the Aileron Roadhouse which features the iconic Big Man and Woman sculptures.
 Services are limited and residents typically travel to Alice Springs (around 170 km south) or Tennant Creek for healthcare, education, and shopping.

-Anmatjere falls under postcode 872 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Namatjira electorate.
+Anmatjere falls under postcode 872 and is governed by the Central Desert Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lingiari, while state elections fall under the Namatjira electorate.

 📍 Location